forio/epicenter-js-libs/readme.md

 Use `serviceUtils` for misc service utilities.
 Like generating the `serviceOptions` using the `SessionManager` and setting the `Authorization` header.
 Eventually all boilerplate code in the services should be removed in favor of using the `serviceUtils`.

 ### Tools
-Recently added babelify and babel-polyfill, new code should:
+New code should:
-- Use `Object.assign` and avoid deep object merges as is very slow
+- Use `require('object-assign')` "ponyfill" and avoid deep object merges as is very slow
 - When deep assign needed use: `deep-assign`
 - Avoid using jQuery utils methods